Contributor: Peter Lynch

 In contrast to adjournment without conviction (which may occur after a person has pleaded guilty to a criminal offence), the program avoids a plea of guilty, or any finding of guilt against the defendant, if they are found suitable to take part in the program and complete it successfully (s 128A Magistrates’ Court Act 1989 (Vic) (“MC Act”)).

-For further details, contact the clerk responsible for diversion programs at the local Magistrates’ Court, or seek legal advice.
+For more information, contact the clerk responsible for diversion programs at your local Magistrates’ Court, or seek legal advice.